COMM C1000 3 Units

 Lecture: 54 contact hours

 This course is designed to provide an oral approach to critical thinking skills which includes individual and group debates.
+The course provides critical thinking for purposes of constructing, evaluating, and composing arguments in a variety of rhetorical forms.
 It also provides instruction in language, argument structure, types of reasoning, evaluation of evidence, fallacies in reasoning, and case development strategies.
+(Formerly COMMST 125)

 Associate Degree Applicable